Hitman: Contracts: Plot

 On 17 March 2004, around two years after the events of Silent Assassin, Agent 47 is shot and critically wounded while carrying out a mission in Paris, France, for his employers, the International Contracts Agency (ICA).
 Returning to his hotel room, he reflects on his past, beginning with his escape from Romanian special forces after killing his creator, Dr. Otto Ort-Meyer, at his own facility.
-47 then recalls various contracts he carried out over the years, including the assassination of two sexual fetishists who had kidnapped and murdered a client's daughter in Bucharest, Romania; the killing of a black marketeer in Kamchatka, Russia, selling weapons to terrorists, and the destruction of their weapon labs aboard a submarine; the murder of a corrupt nobleman and his son in England; the assassination of a biker crime lord in Rotterdam, Netherlands; and the killings of three of his five genetic "fathers", namely arms trafficker Arkadij Jegorov, who the bikers were doing business with in Rotterdam, terrorist Frantz Fuchs – incidentally, the brother of the black marketeer in Kamchatka – in a hotel in Budapest, Hungary, and the Triad boss Lee Hong in Hong Kong, China.
+47 then recalls various contracts he carried out over the years, including the assassination of two sexual fetishists who had kidnapped and murdered a client's daughter in Bucharest, Romania; the killing of a black marketeer in Kamchatka, Russia, selling weapons to terrorists, and the destruction of their weapon labs aboard a submarine; the murder of a corrupt nobleman and his son in England; the assassination of a biker crime lord in Rotterdam, Netherlands; and the killings of three of his five genetic "fathers", namely arms trafficker Arkadij Jegorov, who the bikers were doing business with in Rotterdam, terrorist Frantz Fuchs – incidentally, the brother of the terrorist buying weapons in Kamchatka – in a hotel in Budapest, Hungary, and the Triad boss Lee Hong in Hong Kong, China.

 During this time, an ICA doctor arrives and performs emergency surgery on 47 before he can bleed out, but officers from the GIGN storm the hotel to capture 47.
 While the ICA doctor is forced to flee without dressing the wound, 47 regains his strength and prepares to deal with the officers, before recalling the briefing for his current contract.
-He remembers that he had taken out two of the three targets he had been sent to eliminate (an event later addressed in Hitman: Blood Money), all of whom were involved in a child prostitution ring in Eastern Europe.
+He remembers that he had taken out two of the three targets he had been sent to eliminate, all of whom were involved in a child prostitution ring in Eastern Europe.
 He also recalls that the third target, corrupt GIGN officer Albert Fournier, survived 47's attempt on his life after being tipped off to his presence, and was responsible for his injury.

 As the GIGN prepares to storm his room, which is slowly being filled with tear gas, 47 escapes from the hotel, intending to complete his contract.
 Upon reaching the streets, he finds and kills Fournier, before escaping to the Charles de Gaulle Airport.
 Boarding a plane that is leaving the country, 47 is reunited with his handler Diana Burnwood, who confirms his suspicion that someone knew about the contract and warns him that the ICA is being targeted by the same group.
 47 agrees to handle the matter and takes possession of a file which names the group as the Franchise, an enemy of the ICA that seeks to undermine them and gain control of governments worldwide.